Featured Articles

 - Boundary agreements

-This part can feel tedious, but it is often where the most important details are found.
+This part of the search can be tedious, but it is often where the details that matter most are found.

-Check Probate and Estate Clues When Family Land Is Involved
+Step 7: Check Probate and Estate Records for Family Land

-Do Not Forget Timber, Farming, and Prior Land Use
+Step 8: Consider Timber, Farming, and Past Land Use

-South Carolina land ownership history can also help you understand how the land has been used.
-A property now planted with pine may have been row-crop land years ago.
-A recreational tract may have old logging roads, food plots, or former home sites.
-A development tract may have been assembled from several smaller parcels.
+South Carolina land ownership history can also help explain how the land has been used.
+A pine tract may have been farmland years ago.
+A recreational property may include old logging roads, food plots, or former home sites.
+A development tract may have been assembled from several smaller parcels over time.

-If farming is part of the history, look for signs of old fields, drainage, irrigation, barns, fencing, and access to public roads.
-The ownership records tell the legal story.
+For South Carolina farm land, look for signs of old fields, drainage, irrigation, barns, fencing, gates, and road access.
+The records tell the legal story.
 The land itself tells the physical story.
-You really need both.
+A good land review takes both into account.

-- The deed description is old or confusing
+- The deed description is old or hard to follow

 - The acreage does not match across records